Clustered Federated Learning via Generalized Total Variation Minimization: Introduction

 \subsection{Contribution}

-We next enumerate the main contributions of this paper. \begin{itemize} \item We propose and study GTV minimization as an optimization model for NFL.
+We next enumerate the main contributions of this paper. \begin{itemize} \item We propose GTV minimization as a flexible design principle for distributed FL algorithms.
 GTV minimization is an instance of RERM using the variation of local model parameters as a regularizer.
-GTV minimization unifies and extends existing optimization models for FL, including nLasso and MOCHA \cite{Smith2017}.
-It is flexible as it can be combined with a range of parametrized local models.
-The main restriction is that local models must be parametrized by a common finite-dimensional Euclidean space $\mathbb{R}^{\dimlocalmodel}$.
+GTV minimization unifies and extends existing optimization models for FL, including nLasso \cite{NetworkLasso,LocalizedLinReg2019}, MOCHA \cite{Smith2017} and clustering methods \cite{JungLocalGraphClustering,JMLR:v22:18-694}.

-\item We explore the duality between GTV minimization and network flow optimization \cite{BertsekasNetworkOpt}.
-This duality is a generalization of some well-known duality results for network optimization \cite{RockNetworks}.
-The dual of GTV minimization generalizes the minimum cost flow problem of \cite{BertsekasNetworkOpt} to vector-valued flows.
+\item We show that GTV minimization is dual (in a very precise sense) to vector-valued network flow optimization \cite{BertsekasNetworkOpt}.
+This duality generalizes some well-known duality results for network optimization \cite{RockNetworks} and our own recent work on special cases of GTV minimization \cite{JungDualitynLasso}.